-This easy chicken tortilla soup is a simple, no-fuss, Mexican-inspired weeknight meal that can be on the table in under an hour.
-This brothy mix of chicken, tomatoes, onion, garlic, jalapeño is topped with baked tortilla strips and all your favorite fixings.
+This easy chicken tortilla soup is a simple, no-fuss, healthy, Mexican-inspired (but really more Tex Mex) meal that can be on the table in under an hour.
+It’s a brothy mix of chicken, tomatoes, onion, garlic, jalapeño is topped with baked tortilla strips and any toppings you desire.

 Video: How to Make Easy Chicken Tortilla Soup

 - Toppings (optional)

 Using a sharp knife or pizza cutter, slice the corn tortillas into 1/4-inch (6-mm) thick strips.
 (The kids can do that if they’re helping in the kitchen.)
 In a large bowl, toss the tortilla strips with 1 tablespoon of oil and a pinch of salt.

 Arrange the strips in a single layer on a rimmed baking sheet and bake stirring once after 5 minutes, until the tortilla strips are golden and crisp, about 10 to 15 minutes.
 Let cool.

 In a food processor, whiz the onion, garlic, and jalapeño into a paste.

 In a large pot set over medium heat, warm the oil and cook the onion mixture, stirring occasionally, until softened, 5 to 7 minutes.